dtsimon/FOLSOM/README.md

 **User - Documents > Project folder 1 > Sub-project fantastic > [Secret plans.docx](https://www.youtube.com/watch?v=fcMl1oOVrMk)**

 ## INSTALL and how to use
 FOLSOM is basically just a single shell script, plus a lookup table (see below).
-There's also a sample Automator quickaction so you can run it from the Finder context menu.
+There's also a sample Automator quickaction workflow so you can run it from the Finder context menu.

 I personally put the `FOLSOM.sh` file at `~/Applications/`.
+Whereever you put it, you'll need to run `chmod +x FOLSOM.sh` on it.

 The `FOLSOM_lookup.txt` should be placed in your home directory and renamed with a dot at the start, to `.FOLSOM_lookup.txt` and (again, details below).